I’m having what I think is a mild panic attack today.

 - 2 tbs Extra Virgin Olive Oil

-- Water to cover vegetables in the pot ( you may also use chicken broth or vegetable broth)
+- Water to cover vegetables in the pot ( you can also use vegetable broth)

 - 1 Tbs vegetable bouillon or Parve chicken flavored bouillon